 07 Ensure Disclosure and Financial Integrity

-- The Company has assigned an Investor Relations officer to communicate with investors or and shareholders.
-There will be regular meetings to analyze the Company’s performance, and distribute the Company’s general and financial information to shareholders, stock analysts, credit rating agencies and related government offices, through various channels including reports to the Office of the Securities Exchange Commission and the Stock Exchange of Thailand and the Company’s website.
-In addition, the Company gives emphasis on disclosure of information on a regular basis whereas the shareholders can access through the Company’ s website updated information on the Company which includes the Company’s vision, mission, financial statements, news, annual report, company structure, management team, shareholding structure, major shareholders, notices of the shareholders’ meeting, corporate registration documents and charters, etc.
+- The Company has assigned an Investor Relations officer to communicate with investors and shareholders.
+There will be regular meetings to analyze the Company’s performance, and distribute the Company’s general and financial information to shareholders, stock analysts, creditrating agencies and related government offices, through various channels, including reports to the Office of the Securities Exchange Commission and the Stock Exchange of Thailand and the Company’s website.
+In addition, the Company gives emphasis on disclosure of information on a regular basis where the shareholders can access on the Company’s website which includes the Company’s vision, mission, financial statements, news, annual report, company structure, management team, shareholding structure, major shareholders, notices of the shareholders’ meeting, corporate registration documents and charters. emphasis

-- The Company gives emphasis on the financial statements and financial information presented in the annual report of the Company.
-The Audit Committee will review and inform the Board of Directors quality of the financial statements and the internal control systems including adequacy of disclosure of important information in the notes to the financial statements, and arrange for the Report on Board of Directors’ Responsibilities on the Financial Statements to be presented together with the Auditor’ s Report in the Company’ s annual report.
+- The Company gives importance to the financial statements and financial information presented in the annual report of the Company.
+The Audit Committee will review and inform the Board of Directors the quality of the financial statements and the internal control systems, including adequacy of disclosure of important information in the notes to the financial statements, and arrange for the Report on Board of Directors’ Responsibilities on the Financial Statements to be presented together with the Auditor’s Report in the Company’s annual report.

-- The Company will disclose in the Company’ s annual report and the Company’s annual registration statements roles and responsibilities of the Board of Directors and the sub-committee, number of meetings and attendance in the previous year, and opinion of the Board and the sub-committee from their duty performance, professional training activities, remuneration policies, and details of remuneration to directors and key executives of the Company.
+- The Company will disclose information of each director, roles and responsibilities of the Board of Directors and sub-committee, number of meetings and attendance in the previous year, opinion on their duty performed, professional training activities, remuneration policies, and details of remuneration to directors and key executives of the Company in the Company’s annual report and the Company’s annual registration statements.

 - The Company will disclose audit fees and other fees paid to the auditor.

-- The Company will arrange for reports on corporate governance policy, business code of ethics, risk management policy, social responsibilities policy, results of the policy implementation together with comments on reasons why the policies could not be implemented, through various channels such as the Company’ s annual report and website.
+- The Company will arrange for reports on corporate governance policy, business code of ethics, risk management policy, social responsibilities policy, results of the policy implementation together with comments on reasons why the policies could not be implemented, through various channels such as the Company’s annual report and the Company’s website.

 08 Ensure Engagement and Communication with Shareholders